arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 ```
 We are passing product observable to *ngIf with async pipe and storing it in `productItem` local variable.

-Initially if product is null, it will show the loading template.Once product is available it will show inline template of `*ngIf`
+Initially if product is null, it will show the loading template.
+Once product is available it will show inline template of `*ngIf`

 The above code with *ngIf is very clean and easy to understand.
 We are removing unwanted safe navigation operator(?) and multiple subscriptions.